 What To Consider Before Buying A Fire Extinguisher

-As it is important to equip your home with the right type of extinguisher, it’s important to familiarize yourself with the different kinds of fires you could potentially encounter.
+It’s important to equip your home with the right type of extinguisher, so you’ll want to familiarize yourself with the different kinds of fires you could potentially encounter.
 Ordinary combustibles fall under Class A, flammable liquid spills are Class B and fires involving live electrical equipment are Class C.

 In addition, it may help if your fire extinguisher is rechargeable (a.k.a. refillable) so that, rather than throwing them away after use, you can get them refilled.
 Another important tip is to know where to keep them — ideal placement in the home is one in the kitchen and one in the garage, but this depends on how large your home is.
 For example, First Alert recommends having an extinguisher on every level.